huajianmao/leetcode/README.md

  - `src/main/java/com/leetcode/snippets` holds the original blank code snippets from `leetcode.com` and you may start solving the problems from here.

- - `src/main/java/com/leetcode/discussion` holds some of the solutions provided by the genius in Leetcode Disucss.

- - `src/main/java/cn/hjmao/leetcode` holds all my leetcode solutions.
-The code are in the same code format as the leetcode requires, so it can be directly copied and pasted on the leetcode OJ input box.
+ - `src/main/java/cn/hjmao` holds the utilities for this project.

- - `src/test/java/cn/hjmao/leetcode` holds the test cases.
-You may copy the test cases to yours and just focus on thinking about the core algorithms for the problems.
+ - `src/test/java/com/leetcode/snippets` holds the test cases.
+  All the test cases are disabled by the `SOLUTION_DONE` static variable in the solution file.
+  So when you finish the problem, please set it to `true` in the solution file to enable the test cases.
   You can execute all the test cases with `gradle test`.
   If you have more test cases, you can append the test cases in the test unit files.

- - `src/main/java/cn/hjmao/utils` contains some of the utilities for my solutions.

 <details><summary>Source Code Layout</summary>
 <p>